-Distribution of the Region Emergency Plan and Annexes will be in hard copy to Departments and available electronically in Adobe Portable Document Format (PDF).
+Distribution of the Region's Emergency Management Plan and Annexes will be in hard copy to Departments and available electronically in Adobe Portable Document Format (PDF).

-A copy of the most current version of the Emergency Plan is available on the York Region website at www.york.ca.
+A copy of the most current version of the Emergency Management Plan is available on the York Region website at www.york.ca.

-The Manager of Emergency Management ensures the Emergency Plan is reviewed, tested and updated annually.
-It is also the role of this position to maintain the master copy of the Region's Emergency Plan.
+The Manager of Emergency Management ensures the Emergency Management Plan is reviewed, tested, and updated annually.
+It is also the role of this position to maintain the master copy of the Region's Emergency Management Plan.